dylanavery720/weather-report/README.md

 ### Dylan Avery

-To being, clone this repo down, and `npm install`.
+To beging, clone this repo down, and `npm install`.
+Then `npm start`.